melinalondon/melinalondon.github.io/_pages/research.md

 *Natural Disasters and Firms' Global Value Chain Adaptation* - with Andrea Ciani, Filippo Maria D'Arcangelo & Elena Zaurino

+* Geopolitical Risk Propagation in Firms’ Networks: the Case of Trade Credit* – with Anna Farrugia

 *Sustainable Finance in MENA countries* - Book chapter with Lucia Alessi, Annette Becker & Caterina Rho

-*Firms in transition: a different capital structure?* - with Giacomo Cotignano & Serena Fatica
+*Are corporate Climate Pledges Rewarded?
+Evidence from Bond and Loan Markets* - with Giacomo Cotignano & Serena Fatica

 *The financial drivers of innovation* - with Giacomo Cotignano & Serena Fatica